Singularity and differentiability at the origin of static and spherically symmetric black holes: Applications and conclusions

-The theorems here presented resolve the conjecture formulated in~\cite{Giacchini:2021pmr} and previously explored in the context of linearized gravity in~\cite{Burzilla:2020utr}.
-We remark that the results obtained in this work hold in the full non-linear regime, without imposing any assumptions on the form of the gravitational action.
-Since the metric in Eq.~\eqref{eq:metric} is the most general metric for spherically symmetric and static spacetimes, with the only restricting assumptions placed on the regularity of $A(r)$ and $B(r)$ at the origin, these theorems directly connect with the question of extendibility of regular black hole spacetimes at $r=0$.
+The theorems here presented generalize and resolve the conjecture formulated in~\cite{Giacchini:2021pmr} and previously explored in the context of linearized gravity in~\cite{Burzilla:2020utr}.
+We remark that the results obtained in this work hold in the full non-linear regime, without requiring additional assumptions on the form of the gravitational action.
+Furthermore, since the metric in Eq.~\eqref{eq:metric} describes very general static and spherically symmetric geometries, with Eq.~\eqref{eq:ansatz_metric_functions} imposing just minimal restrictions on the regularity of $A(r)$ and $B(r)$ at the origin, our results have a wide range of applicability: from (regular) black holes to stellar interiors and, more generally, to any static and spherically symmetric geometry in which $r=0$ is an accessible point.
+Nevertheless, (regular) black hole spacetimes remain our primary focus, as they are the most likely either to exhibit a singularity at $r=0$ or, in its absence, to fail to admit an extension to $r=0$ with a certain degree of differentiability.

+In this context, for a given black hole spacetime, determining whether $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions is usually a trivial task.
+Yet, Thm.~\ref{thm:main} and Thm.~\ref{thm:smooth} show that this is equivalent to highly non-trivial statements: namely, the finiteness of all curvature invariants at $r=0$ and, consequently, the existence of a $C^\infty$-extension of the spacetime to the origin.
+For instance, take the Schwarzschild black hole:

+for which it is immediate to check that $m=-1\neq0$ and $n=1\neq0$.
+Then, the results of Sec.~\ref{sec:dir} guarantee the existence of a diverging curvature invariant at $r=0$, which for this geometry is the Kretschmann scalar $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$, diverging as $r^{-6}$ at the origin.

+Consider now a black hole spacetime featuring an integrable singularity at $r=0$.
+Specifically, let us focus on the coherent quantum black hole introduced in~\cite{Casadio:2021eio}, whose metric reads: